 It has been more than a year since the global pandemic was declared due to Covid-19, and more and more states are opening up and returning to a sense of normalcy.
 But things will never completely go back to the way they were pre-March 2020 because we’ve all changed our habits.
 That’s especially true when it comes to how we shop for things like toiletries, groceries, and cannabis.
-Change is good, and here are 5 major developments for cannabis dispensaries to be mindful of in the post-pandemic world.
+Change is good, and here are 5 major developments for cannabis dispensaries post pandemic to be mindful of.

 Customers Barely Have to Leave Their Vehicles

 Like many retail sectors, cannabis dispensaries added drive-through windows and curbside pickup as more and more people could not or did not want to enter businesses.
 These new features materialized quickly at the onset of the pandemic and they proved to be so popular that customers will expect them to continue.
 And that’s a good thing for those who launched these options, and a hint for those who did not — it might be time to explore new ways with which to interact with your customers and sell your products.

 Offering these purchase options also helps make overall dispensary operations run smoother, so your customers can get what they want fast and hassle-free.